jamesec/jamesec.github.io/o/structure_dynamics.md

 Berne, E. (1963). *The structure and dynamics of organizations and groups*.
 J. B. Lippincott Company.

 This book is no longer in print in the United States.
-It is [available used on Amazon](https://amazon.com/dp/0394172493/).
+It's [available used on Amazon](https://amazon.com/dp/0394172493/).
 Or, you can [borrow it from the Internet Archive](https://archive.org/details/structuredynamic0000eric).

 Dr. Berne published this book in 1963, after *Transactional Analysis in Psychotherapy* but before the wildly successful *Games People Play*.
 I recommend it as 7/10, but if you're preparing for CTA exam, it probably is a must read for you.
 Insights from this book, such as ways to become a leader, what is psychological leadership, different membership types, etc., help me to understand groups in a deeper way, and I can apply those concepts accordingly to benefit myself from time to time.